hougesen/mdsf/README.md

 }
 ```

-### Supported languages & formatters
+### Supported tools

 > \[!NOTE\]
-> mdsf is not a tool for installing formatters.
+> mdsf is not a package manager.
 >
-> Only formatters that are already installed will be used.
+> Only tools that are already installed will be used.

 <!-- START_SECTION:supported-languages -->